Making The Robot Go

 R.motors[1] = 0

 To turn the robot, you just need to set one motor going forwards and the second motor going backwards.
 The following program makes the robot do a little dance - try it out!
+(Note that if your robot had inverted motors from earlier, you may have differing results)

 speed = 50